 Diana brings professional rigour and experience including:

-- as lecturer and academic supervisor to graduates at Victoria University NZ, in developing policy and its application in practice within the Applied Masters Degree programme
+- as lecturer and academic supervisor to graduates at Victoria University NZ

-- designing and developing leadership programmes with the NZ College of Management, and as Course DIrector for four years
+- designed and developed month long interactive leadership programmes with the NZ College of Management, and was Course Director for three years

 - being familiar with intra-psychic, interpersonal and inter-group dynamics